tksarah/Minato/README.md

 After completing the preparations as described above, start the containers and run progress.sh.
 If synchronization starts correctly, you will see the following output.

-Note: However, if this is the first time you are starting the containers, it is advisable to wait about 30 seconds before executing the script.
+_Note: If this is the first time you are starting the containers, it is advisable to wait about 30 seconds before executing the script._

+_Note: If you run this script from another node across a firewall, please ensure that port 8545 is allowed._

 ```
 # ./progress.sh